isaacr04/words-port/data/resources/word-lists/README.md

 ## Available Word lengths (Line 4)

 The line has to start with `4LENGTHS:`, then comma separated the available lengths of words.
 The list provided to the user will be empty if there is no word with a matching length in the list.
+Note that currently only word lengths from 4 to 11 are possible.

 ## Word List